Weighted Cohomology, Hodge Theory and Intersection Cohomology of Shimura varieties: Introduction

 $\bullet$ We do not know if the generating series of the modular intersection classes are holomorphic modular forms in higher degrees, and the results in \cite{greer2025cohomological} indicate the same problem in the unitary case via the toroidal compactification, up to the same bound of degrees.
 We expect the generating series to be at least quasi-modular forms in higher degrees, see \Cref{Kudla remark}.
 In any case, it will be interesting to explore the relation between the strategy here via the intersection cohomology and the (corrections of) cycles developed in \cite{greer2025cohomological}.

 \textbf{Organization of the paper.} In \Cref{section: Preliminaries}, we review the necessary background on mixed Hodge modules and weighted cohomology.
 In \Cref{section: Analytic Aspects of Weighted Cohomology}, we develop the analytic tools needed to establish the surjectivity.
+In \Cref{section: Algebraic Theory of Weighted Cohomology}, we study the algebraic theory of weighted cohomology, which implies the injectivity.
 In \Cref{section: Weight Comparison and Intersection Cohomology}, we shall state and prove the main result \Cref{Theorem 1.1} in the Hermitian setting, and then construct the induced operations on the intersection cohomology, and compare the degree map of the intersection cohomology with the analytic geometric volume.
 In \Cref{Section: Applications}, we apply these operations to the automorphic Lefschetz properties and the Siegel--Weil formula.

 \textbf{Acknowledgments.} I am deeply indebted to my advisor Fabian Januszewski for introducing me the topic on the cohomology of arithmetic groups, and his guidance and encouragement throughout the development of the work.
 I am grateful to Jiajun Shi and Rebekka Strathausen for valuable discussions.
 The research was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- SFB-TRR 358/1 2023 -- 491392403.